RankFeat&RankWeight: Rank-1 Feature/Weight Removal for Out-of-distribution Detection

 The success of \texttt{RankFeat} implies that a similar abnormality of the rank-1 matrix might also exist in other aspects of deep learning models such as the parameter matrices of deep network layers.
 To investigate this research question, we also measure the impact of the rank-1 parameter matrix on the model decisions.
 As can be seen from Fig.~\ref{fig:cover}(c), the class predictions are also largely dependent on the rank-1 matrix of deep parameters; pruning the parameter matrix would heavily perturb the model decisions.
 This observation implies that the over-confidence of OOD samples might be closely related to the rank-1 parameter matrix.
 In light of this finding, we propose \texttt{RankWeight}, another simple yet effective \emph{post hoc} OOD detection approach which removes the rank-1 weight matrix from the last deep parameter matrix before the fully-connected layer.
+Fig.~\ref{fig:diagram} illustrates the working mechanisms of our \texttt{RankFeat} and \texttt{RankWeight}.
 Compared with \texttt{RankFeat}, \texttt{RankWeight} is more computationally efficient as it only requires (approximate) matrix decomposition once for only one layer of the model.
-Our \texttt{RankWeight} can be further integrated with a wide range of OOD detection methods and boost their performance, including \texttt{GradNorm}~\cite{huang2021importance}, \texttt{ReAct}~\cite{sun2021react}, \texttt{ASH}~\cite{djurisic2023extremely}, \texttt{VRA}~\cite{xu2023vra}, and our \texttt{RankFeat}.
 When \texttt{RankWeight} is used standalone, it establishes competitive performance against previous baselines.
-Moreover, combing \texttt{RankFeat} and \texttt{RankWeight} further achieves \emph{state-of-the-art} performance across datasets, attaining an FPR95 as low as \textbf{16.13\%} and an AUROC as high as \textbf{96.20\%}.
-We conduct some ablation studies to understand the impact of pruning different layers.
+Moreover, our \texttt{RankWeight} can be integrated with a wide range of OOD detection methods and boost their performance, including \texttt{GradNorm}~\cite{huang2021importance}, \texttt{ReAct}~\cite{sun2021react}, \texttt{ASH}~\cite{djurisic2023extremely}, \texttt{VRA}~\cite{xu2023vra}, and our \texttt{RankFeat}.
+For example, combing \texttt{RankWeight} and \texttt{RankFeat} attains an FPR95 of \textbf{16.13\%} and an AUROC of \textbf{96.20\%}, and integrating \texttt{RankWeight} into \texttt{ASH}~\cite{djurisic2023extremely} attains an FPR95 of \textbf{15.46\%} and an AUROC of \textbf{97.13\%}, both of which achieve new \emph{state-of-the-art} performance across datasets on ImageNet-1k benchmark.
+We conduct some ablation studies to understand the impact of pruning different layers using \texttt{RankWeight}.
 Also, some theoretical analyses are performed to show that performing \texttt{RankWeight} can tighten the score upper bound.